 You can see the imported records and all related records of the Person.Address table.
 Every single database table is on a separate Worksheet.

 Refreshing Data Connections manually

 Usually, we use two methods to refresh existing data connections.
-We can find this menu on the ribbon in the Table Tools tab.
-Click on Refresh / Refresh all icons to refresh the data connections manually.
+First, we can find this menu on the ribbon in the Table Tools tab.
+Then, click on Refresh / Refresh all icons to refresh the data connections manually.

 Using auto-refresh control to Scheduled Data Import